 Mastery comes with practice, of course.
 But how do you know what to practice?

-Get in-depth visual marketing tips in my new free workshop, How to Grow Your Profits with Visual Content Marketing.
+Get in-depth visual marketing tips in my free visual marketing workshop:

 Your visual strategy: The sooner you build it, the better

 A cohesive visual identity is obvious to the eyes — but only after you’ve used it for a while.

 When you show up with the same fonts, colors, brand personality, and image styles month after month and year after year, your prospects and customers will recognize your visual identity like it’s an old friend.